bank-vaults/secret-sync/README.md

 **Secret Sync** exposes a generic way to interact with external secret storage systems like [HashiCorp Vault](https://www.vaultproject.io/) and provides a set of API models to interact and orchestrate the synchronization of secrets between them.

-This name was chosen in a rush, we are open to naming suggestions 😄

 > [!IMPORTANT]
 > This is an **early alpha version** and breaking changes are expected.
 > As such, it is not recommended for usage in production.